animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-The `ContinuousQueryListenerAdapter` class is the final component in Spring Data for Apache Geode CQ support.
-In a nutshell, class allows you to expose almost **any** implementing class as an EDP with minimal constraints. `ContinuousQueryListenerAdapter` implements the `ContinuousQueryListener` interface, a simple listener interface similar to Apache Geode’s [CqListener](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/query/CqListener.html).
+The `ContinuousQueryListenerAdapter` class is the final component in Spring Data for GemFire CQ support.
+In a nutshell, class allows you to expose almost **any** implementing class as an EDP with minimal constraints. `ContinuousQueryListenerAdapter` implements the `ContinuousQueryListener` interface, a simple listener interface similar to Apache Geode's [CqListener](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/query/CqListener.html).

 </div>